brianinnes/homeLab/docs/ovirt.md

 Save the modified lvm.conf file

+!!!Note
+    If you plan to use an entire disk for GlusterFS, then it is important that the disk is not partitioned, so if it has previously been used and has a partition table on it, then use the **Terminal** section of the cockpit interface to clear the device.
+E.g. if you will be using the disk **/dev/sdb** for gluster, then wipe the disk using command ```wipefs -a -f /dev/sdb```.
+This will erase the disk.

 ## Setup the hyperconverged oVirt Hosted Engine and Gluster storage

 The hyperconverged Hosted Engine and Gluster storage can be installed using the cockpit web console (```http://<host-address>:9090```).